 My sister gave me this after I learned of my miscarriage, and I’m so glad she did—this slim volume gives an in-depth spiritual look into the loss of unborn children (through miscarriage) and stillborn infants, basing itself in the scriptures and on modern-day revelations.
-While written from an LDS perspective, I would think that any Christian woman who had gone through such a loss would find enormous comfort in this, which bases a lot of its doctrinal support in the Bible.
+While written from a Latter-Day Saint perspective, I would think that any Christian woman who had gone through such a loss would find enormous comfort in this, which bases a lot of its doctrinal support in the Bible.

 Although I liked this one pretty much from the get-go, the funny thing was that I was thinking as I read through it that it would probably be a 4-star read.
 That was, of course, before I read the ending, which I found so beautiful and so perfect for the story that I thought it deserved the extra star.
 This touching story about the friendship between an 11-year-old boy assigned by his Scout troop to help out a 104-year-old woman living alone is charming, but at the same time not at all what I expected (which turned out to be a delightful thing).
 Other than some rare instances of strong language in this, I wouldn’t hesitate to recommend this book to just about anyone.